-Name of entity
+Name of Chuty

-Stanmo ore Resources Limited
+Stanmo Stanmore Resources Limited

-ABN/A RBN Financial year ended:
+ABN/AF RBN Financial year ended:

-27 131 920 968 31 December 2023
+27 131 920 968 31 December 2024

-Our co rporate governance statem ent 1 for the period above can be found at: 2
+Our cor porate governance statem ent 1 for the period above can be found at: 2

-☐ These pages of our annual report:
+These pages of our annual report:

-☐ This URL on our website: www.stanmore.au/corporate-governance
+\boxtimes This URL on our website: www.stanmore.au/corporate-governance

-orporate Governance State pproved by the board. ment is accurate and up to date as at 26 February 2024 and has
+The Corporate Governance Statement is accurate and up to date as at 24 February 2025 and has been approved by the board.

-The an nexure includes a key to w here our corporate governance disclosures can be located.3
+The annexure includes a key to where our corporate governance disclosures can be located.
+3

-Date: 26 February 2024
+Date: 24 February 2025

 Name of authorised officer authorising lodgement: Rees Fleming, Company Secretary & General Counsel

-\mathcal{A} AC7-Cz